Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 Identity theft is a big risk.
 To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents) before you send them.

-## Step 6: Sign the lease and move in
+## 6. Sign the lease and move in

 If the landlord chooses you, they will ask for your documents.

-You will sign a lease, pay the deposit, get the keys and move in.
+You will sign a lease, pay the [deposit](/glossary/Kaution), get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.

 **[How to move out ➞](/guides/moving-out)**